SpartanB312/SpartanB312/README.md

 ### Hi there 👋

 I am in mathematical major.
-Currently playing Halo Infinite.
-There will be no more updates :)
+I am back, because Halo Infinite is dead.